DavAug/chi/docs/source/getting_started/quick_overview.rst

 :class:`CovariatePopulationModel` which allows you to define population models where some of the inter-individual is explained by covariates.

-We hope you enjoyed this overview and have fun working with chi!
+We hope you enjoyed this overview and have fun working with Chi!